Nauchnik/CAMBALA/README.md

 > make a new folder \alglib, copy to it all files from the subfolder \alglib-3.14.0.cpp.gpl\cpp\src\

 > NB!
-Folders /Acoustics-at-home and /alglib should be on the same level
+Folders \Acoustics-at-home and \alglib should be on the same level

 > Launch a Visual Studio 2017 solution \src\VS_cambala\VS_cambala.sln